ChenYW68/HDCM/README.md

 # Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Models

-This Github page provides code and data for reproducing the results in the manuscript:``Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Model'' by Y. Chen, X. Chang, B. Zhang, and H. Huang (In Annals of Applied Statistics, Accepted).
+This Github page provides code and data for reproducing the results in the manuscript:``Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Model'' by Y. Chen, X. Chang, B. Zhang, and H. Huang (In Annals of Applied Statistics, 2024).

 ## Datasets
 The effectiveness and efficiency of the proposed ``HDCM`` are demonstrated using two datasets.